Cosmology of Tolkien's legendarium: Flat-earth cosmology

-Ilúvatar created Arda (Earth) according to a flat Earth cosmology.
+Ilúvatar created Arda according to a flat Earth cosmology.
 This disc-like Arda has continents and the seas, and the moon and the stars revolve around it.
 Arda was created to be the "Habitation" (Ambar) for Elves and Men.
 This world was lit by two lamps created by the Valar: Illuin ('Sky-blue') and Ormal ('High-gold').
 To support the lamps, Aulë forged two enormous pillars of rock: Helcar in the north of the continent Middle-earth, and Ringil in the south.
 Illuin was set upon Helcar and Ormal upon Ringil.
 Between the columns, where the light of the lamps mingled, the Valar dwelt on the island of Almaren in the midst of a Great Lake.
-When Melkor destroyed the Lamps, two vast inland seas (Helcar and Ringil) and two major seas (Belegaer and the Eastern Sea) were created, but Almaren and its lake were destroyed.
+When Melkor destroyed the lamps, two vast inland seas (Helcar and Ringil) and two major seas (Belegaer and the Eastern Sea) were formed, but Almaren and its lake were destroyed.
 The Valar left Middle-earth, and went to the newly formed continent of Aman in the west, where they created their home called Valinor.
 To discourage Melkor from assailing Aman, they thrust the continent of Middle-earth to the east, thus widening Belegaer at its middle, and raising five major mountain ranges in Middle-earth: the Blue, Red, Grey, and Yellow Mountains, plus the Mountains of the Wind.
 This act disrupted the symmetrical shapes of the continents and seas.

 Ekkaia, also called the Enfolding Ocean and the Encircling Sea, is a dark sea that surrounds the world before the cataclysm at the end of the Second Age.
 During this flat-Earth period, Ekkaia flows completely around Arda, which floats on it like a ship on a sea.
 Above Ekkaia is a layer of atmosphere.
 Ulmo the Lord of Waters dwells in Ekkaia, underneath Arda.
 Ekkaia is extremely cold; where its waters meet the waters of the ocean Belegaer on the northwest of Middle-earth, a chasm of ice is formed: the Helcaraxë.
 Ekkaia cannot support any ships except the boats of Ulmo.
-The ships of the Númenóreans that tried to sail on it sank, drowning the sailors.
 The Sun passes through Ekkaia on its way around the world, warming it as it passes.